After the demise of The Sex Pistols, Johnny Rotten reverted to being plain old John Lydon and became the leader of PiL (Public Image Ltd).

 Death Disco was a long record.
 It had no shouty chorus.
 It had a disco beat (of sorts).
 And it was about Lydon’s mother, who was dying of cancer.
 The result was disturbing, blackly comic, moving, profound, and so far removed from anything resembling punk, pop or anything else that it had the desired effect – it got rid of the punks.

 Moving to West London’s Townhouse studio, the band procured a bunch of second-hand acoustic instruments – ukulele, saxophone, banjo, violin – and generated raw sonic material for sculpting on the mixing desk.
-Ironically, Flowers is the PiL album on which Lydon the non-musician contributed most.
+Ironically, Flowers is the PiL album on which Lydon, the non-musician, contributed the most.

-When the title track was released as a single it reached #24 and resulted in another deranged Top Of The Pops appearance with Leven pounding the drums in a lab technician’s white coat and Lydon, dressed as a vicar, complete with dog collar, sawing dementedly on a fiddle.
+When the title track was released as a single, it reached #24 and resulted in another deranged Top Of The Pops appearance with Levene pounding the drums in a lab technician’s white coat and Lydon, dressed as a vicar, complete with a dog collar, sawing dementedly on a fiddle.

 The album sold poorly when it was finally released.

 During the year of silence that followed Flowers Of Romance, the band relocated to New York.
 Staying at first in hotels and then moving to a large loft apartment, the group sank into a quagmire of apathy as Lydon spent whole days in bed watching TV and getting fat on lager and torpor.

 Tensions reached a head in mid-1983 over the single This Is Not A Love Song.